Introduction to version control with Git in RStudio

 Testing the GitHub connection

-Step 1: “Ask” GitHub at the command line if our connection is acceptable with the following code:
+Step 1: “Ask” GitHub at the command line if our connection is accepted with the following code:

 Testing the GitHub connection